domo141/blobs-git/README.txt

 for all of these files (unsurprisingly stored using this tool).
 Internally it doesn't cause any increase in storage size, as the blobs are the same as in this 'master' branch.
-Simple integrity-checking test-demo.sh tool is in works, and may appear here any week now...
+Simple integrity-checking test-demo.sh tool is in the works, and may appear here any week now...